 Wesley Edward Eagar Lodge planned upgrade

-Wesley Edward Eagar Lodge was the first residential facility in Sydney to offer homeless men and women with individual lockable rooms.
+Wesley Edward Eagar Lodge was the first residential facility in Sydney to offer homeless men and women a place to stay with individual lockable rooms.

 Mid July, Wesley Mission lodged a Development Application with the City of Sydney to refurbish Wesley Edward Eagar Lodge, 348A Bourke St, Surry Hills.
 The upgrade is anticipated to start in early 2020 over a 12 month period and provide a qualitative change to the level of care provided at the facility.